stevenrentas/csc-394-capstone-grocery-app/README.md

 - [x] Redirect to homepage after signing in/logging in

 #### MyFood
-- [ ] API calls to update user's food in DB
+- [x] API calls to update user's food in DB
+- [ ] Incorrect input handling for modal
 - [ ] Restyle modal to mimic figma

 #### MyRecipes